 Some recent blog entries :

 After a while, I realised that some of my trips abroad could be grouped together in what I call Hot Spots, with entries for the Galapagos archipelago, Botswana and Argentina & Brazil.
-Somewhat later I reckoned that hot spots did not have to restrict themselves to places abroad, but suited some of the British island nature reserves such as Lundy, Skomer and Skokholm very well, or other reserves such as the Somerset Levels or the nearby Forest Farm nature reserve.
+Somewhat later I reckoned that hot spots did not have to restrict themselves to places abroad, but suited some of the British island nature reserves such as Lundy, Skomer and Skokholm very well, or other sites such as the Somerset Levels, the nearby Forest Farm nature reserve or the Goldcliff Lagoons a bit further afield.
 Only as an afterthought did I add the birds seen in or near my front and back garden in an entry called Garden Ticks.
 As a further after-afterthought I started collating my RSPB Big Garden Birdwatch contributions as of 2018 onwards.

 Some more pages :

 Note: All the photographs as well as the YouTube videos in the blog are mine.
 Still, I don’t mind if people want to use them elsewhere (you’ll find a small number of the pictures in Wikimedia Commons).

-On a number of pages I have embedded bird sounds which come from Xeno-Canto’s sound library, and the UK distribution maps on some pages come from the Bird Atlas Mapstore.
+On most pages I have embedded bird sounds which come from Xeno-Canto’s sound library, and where appropriate, the UK distribution maps from the Bird Atlas Mapstore.
 If anyone has any problems with this, please contact me, and I’ll see what I can do.

-P.S.
-With special thanks to the Bird Identification Q&A part of the Bird Forum for helping me out on several occasions.
+Also, a special thank you to the Bird Identification Q&A part of the Bird Forum for helping me out on several occasions.
 Their comments have always been concise, spot-on and courteous.